orchest/orchest/docs/source/fundamentals/projects.md

 ## Project versioning

-A Project's `.orchest` directory should be versioned since it defines the {ref}`environment <environments>` in use.
-This enables the Project to run on every machine.
+A project's `.orchest` directory should be versioned since it defines the {ref}`environment <environments>` in use.
+This enables the project to run on every machine.

-The `/data` directory can be used to store data locally.
-The `/data` directory can be accessed by all pipelines across all projects, even by jobs.
+The `/data` directory can be used to store data locally that is accessible by all pipelines across all projects, even by jobs.

 Secrets should be set with {ref}`environment variables <environment variables>` to avoid them being versioned.

 (git-inside-orchest)=

-## Using `git` inside Orchest
+## Using `git` inside Orchest projects

 ```{tip}
 👉 See video tutorial: [versioning using git in Orchest](https://www.tella.tv/video/cknr9z9x0000709kz7vzh0wdx/view).